Language Levels and Prerequisites

 - Advanced Level: At least three academic years of target language study or the equivalent.

 If you are currently taking college-level coursework, please apply for the next highest level.
-For instance, if you will have completed first year Arabic or the equivalent by the start of the CLS summer programs, you should select Advanced Beginning Arabic.
+For instance, if you will have completed first year Arabic or the equivalent by June 2023, you should select Advanced Beginning Arabic.

 Many CLS Program participants have experience learning or using a CLS language outside of a traditional college-level language course.
 They may have used the language at home with family members, taken language courses offered in the local community, private tutoring or online language tutorials, or they may have spent time abroad.
 In addition, a college-level course may cover more material over the course of an academic year than a high school program typically covers.
 In all of these cases, applicants will need to consider what level is most appropriate for them to choose as part of the CLS application process.